 Healthy nails are part of a healthy body.
 Not taking care of your nails can lead to infection, inflammation, and can bruise your confidence.
 You don’t want to feel like you have to hide your nails while you’re interacting with people.

-Our cuticle butter is going the way of the dinosaur for now (stock up while you can!).
+Our cuticle butter is going the way of the dinosaur for now.
 While this product has served us well we will not be producing any more once this stock is gone.
 In the spirit of simplicity, we wanted to share how to care for your cuticles with our multitasking and cult favourite Hand Butter.
 This 70% organic formula is meant to heal rough cracks in your skin and nails using Beeswax and Rosehip Oil while deeply hydrating with rich Avocado Oil.

 Pro tip: for healthy nails, opt for a glass (or crystal) nail file.
 They’re gentler on the nails and can help prevent cracking and breaking.